 -

-UI is preferable to understand the limits of software: UI is not a hinderance, it helps us understand the capabilities of software.
-For eg, Google Maps.
-Say you want a route that isn’t narrow or bad or a route that takes you through beautiful surroundings.
-It won’t be able to do that because it doesn’t have that data.
-Nor, without the UI it’d be easy to discover that you can check the traffic conditions between two locations for a certain departure time.
+UI is preferable to understand the limits of software: The UI isn’t a limitation — it’s what helps us understand what a piece of software can actually do.
+Take Google Maps, for example.
+If you want a route that avoids narrow or poorly maintained roads, or one that takes you through scenic areas, it likely can’t help — not because of the UI, but because it doesn’t have that kind of data.
+On the other hand, without the UI, you might never realize you can check traffic conditions between two locations for a specific departure time.
+The interface reveals the software’s capabilities — and sometimes, its limitations.

 -

-Users don’t like talking all the time: Using voice to accomplish simple tasks like setting a timer or an alarm is okay, but to accomplish everything can quickly become annoying.
-We don’t even realize how many micro-tasks we accomplish throughout the day by familiar interfaces.
-Checking calendar, emails, messages, browsing.
-Of course, some of these tasks are a way to kill time, but killing time, too, is an important part of our culture, which isn’t going anywhere.
+Users don’t like talking all the time: Using voice for simple tasks like setting a timer or alarm is fine, but relying on it for everything can quickly become frustrating.
+We often don’t realize how many micro-tasks we breeze through each day thanks to familiar interfaces — checking the calendar, reading emails, browsing messages, or just scrolling the web.
+Sure, some of that is about passing the time, but even that — the act of killing time — is a deeply ingrained part of our culture, and it’s not going anywhere.

 -